djjudas21/puppet-freeradius/README.md

 #### `freeradius::site`

 Install a virtual server (a.k.a. site) from a flat file.
-Sites are installed directly into `/etc/raddb/sites-enabled`.
+Sites are installed into `sites-available` and automatically symlinked into `sites-enabled`, to ensure compatibility with package managers.
 Any files in this directory that are *not* managed by Puppet will be removed.

 ```puppet
 freeradius::site { 'inner-tunnel':